Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 • Super 18-inch adds 6-inches for constructing furniture or boxes

-• Super 24-inch is in the largest capacity dovetail jig category on the market (there are other 24-inch brands) but offers up the Leigh adjustable options others don’t.
+• Super 24-inch is in the highest capacity dovetail jig category on the market (there are few other 24-inch brands) but offers up the Leigh adjustable options others don’t.

 Pros